© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gwernyfed Park Camp is a scheduled monument protected by Cadw under reference BR159.
 View the official record →

-Gwernyfed Park Camp is a prehistoric hillfort situated in Breconshire, Wales, designated as a Scheduled Ancient Monument under reference Cadw SAM BR159.
+Gwernyfed Park Camp is a prehistoric hillfort situated in Breconshire, Wales, and forms part of the significant concentration of Iron Age fortified settlements in the Brecon Beacons region.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR159.

 Gwernyfed Park Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gwernyfed Park Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR159.